 There are a number of web browser extensions and add-ons that can be used to view the EXIF data of images online, this method is very useful because it allows you to read the EXIF data directly online and there is no need to have the photo file on your computer.

 - Firefox Add-ons

 By using an online service

-You can also view your metadata or EXIF data online using an online service, for example, read EXIF data.
+You can also view your metadata or EXIF data online using an online service.
 This gives plenty of information but can be a slow way of doing things because you have to upload the photo file to the website or type the image URL which can take quite some time if it’s a big file.

 By using your favorite editing software

 For Lightroom users, you can quickly view the basic EXIF data by pressing I key twice, and the info will appear in the top corner.
 You can also find the EXIF data in Lightroom Library module under the Metadata panel.

 For Photoshop users, you can find your EXIF data under File>File Info: